But you have come to Mount Zion and to the city

 * Eschatology, the study of future events.

-We have made quite a bit of headway in Eschatology, having covered what I have entitled The Destinies of the Dead; The Rapture; The Great Tribulation; The Second Coming; The Millennial or Messianic Kingdom; and The Millennium-Eternity Interval, which includes The Final Rebellion and The Return of the Kingdom (by the Lord to His Father), and The Great White Throne Judgment.
+We have made quite a bit of headway in Eschatology, having covered what I have entitled The Rapture, The Great Tribulation, The Second Coming, The Millennial or Messianic Kingdom, The Final Rebellion and The Return of the Kingdom, The Great White Throne Judgment, The Eternal Ages and The Destinies of the Dead.

 It has been my great privilege and blessing to do this.